7 Best Lookouts in Blackheath (That You Can Drive To)

 Pulpit Rock Lookout

-To get there, drive into Hat Hill Road from the Blackheath town centre and turn right into Pulpit Rock Road, which leads to a car parking area.
-From there, it’s only a short walk to the lookout.
+To reach Pulpit Rock, drive along Hat Hill Road from Blackheath town centre, then turn right onto Pulpit Rock Road, which leads to a car park.
+From there, it’s just a short walk to the lookout.

-The Pulpit Rock Lookout and Pulpit Track are currently closed until further notice.
+Please note that Pulpit Rock Lookout and the Pulpit Track are currently closed until further notice.
 Check the NSW National Parks website for the latest updates.

 Keen to chase more views nearby?
 Check out the Mount York area of the Blue Mountains, with various lookouts and walks to explore.